sudoyashi/Joshis-Garage/_posts/2023-07-04-badradgoodvibes.markdown

 image: /cabby/badrad/cruise12.jpg

 ---
-Unfortunately, the cab faced its first road failure-- we blew the radiator lol.
+Unfortunately, the cab faced its first road failure of 2023-- we blew the radiator lol.
 We were expecting a fun cruise with the boys, but the cab had other plans.

 ![Cruise photos](https://www.sudoyashi.com/assets/img/cabby/badrad/cruise3.jpg)